stellio-hub/stellio-docs/docs/API_walkthrough.md

 ````

 ## Starting the Stellio Context Broker
-The Stellio Contex Broker source code can be found here : https://github.com/stellio-hub/stellio-context-broker
+The Stellio Context Broker source code can be found here : https://github.com/stellio-hub/stellio-context-broker

 To Start a Stellio instance.
 You can use the provided Docker compose configuration: